NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 - **Support for "old" O/S releases:** For some "old" O/S releases it is known that the version of systemd that they support understands far fewer systemd unit file keys than more modern versions.
 In such cases (Ubuntu Xenial & Bionic, and Debian Stretch) the `cargo-deb` "variant" to use will be set to `minimal` if there exists a `[package.metadata.deb.variants.minimal]` TOML table in `Cargo.toml`.
 When cross-compiling the `minimal-cross` variant is looked for instead.

 - **Modified configuration files:** When upgrading a DEB package the installer knows which files are so-called [`conffiles`](https://www.debian.org/doc/manuals/maint-guide/dother.en.html#conffiles).
 In an interactive shell session when a package is upgraded and it is detected that the user has made changes to a `conffile` that is supplied by the package being upgraded, the user is asked whether to keep or discard their modifications.
 In an automated environment like the package testing phase of Ploutos nobody is present to answer this question, but we want to test that package upgrade succeeds also when preserving user changes instead of taking the new configuration files provided by the package.
 Therefore Ploutos sets the `confold` option when upgrading the package so that the users "old" configuration files are kept.

-### Install-time package dependencies

-Both DEB and RPM packages support the concept of other packages that should be installed in order to use our package.
-Both `cargo-deb` (via `$auto`) and `cargo-generate-rpm` (via `auto-req`) are able to determine needed shared libraries and the package that provides them and automagically adds such dependendencies to the created package.
-For cross-compiled binaries and/or for additional tools known to be needed (either by your application and/or its pre/post install scripts) you must specify such dependencies manually in `Cargo.toml`.

-### Custom handling of `Cargo.toml`

-Ploutos has some special behaviours regarding selection of the right `Cargo.toml` TOML table settings to use with `cargo-deb` and `cargo-generate-rpm`.

-While both `cargo-deb` and `cargo-generate-rpm` take their core configuration from a combination of `Cargo.toml` `[package.metadata.XXX]` settings and command line arguments, and both support the notion of "variants" as a way to override and/or extend the settings defined in the `[package.metadata.XXX]` TOML table, "variant" support in `cargo-generate-rpm` is relatively new and not yet fully adoptd by Ploutos and neither tool supports defining packaging settings for more than one application in a single `Cargo.toml` file.

-For DEB packaging, Ploutos will look for and instruct `cargo-deb` to use a variant named `<os_name>-<os_rel>` (or `<os_name>-<os_rel>-<target>` when cross-compiling) if it exists, and assuming that the `minimal` or `minimal-cross` profiles don't also exist and have not been chosen (see 'Support for "old" O/S releases' above).

-For both DEB and RPM packaging, Ploutos has some limited support for defining packaging settings for more than one package in a single `Cargo.toml` file.
-If a `[package.metadata.deb_alt_base_<pkg>]` (for DEBs), or `[package.metadata.generate-rpm-alt-base-<pkg>]` (for RPMs), TOML table exists in `Cargo.toml` Ploutos will replace the proper `[package.metadata.deb]` or `[package.metadata.generate-rpm]` TOML table with the "alternate" table that was found.

-### Systemd units

-TO DO